 How Does it Work?

 Stock or shares of a company generally means equity ownership of the company was holding 1 share or a million shares matters the same, i.e., One is considered to be the owner of the company.
 Companies also go by this model of distributed ownership to raise capital for the company and use it for further operations or expansion.
 Thus, we have primarily two types of shares, which are classified as voting or common shares and preferred shares.
 Here we are going to talk about how does it work.

 - Voting or common shares give the shareholders the right or authority to vote in any kind of matters specific to the company and its state of affairs.
 It is primarily used to frame policies for the company.
 It is used in cases of making a crucial decision.
 Like whether the company should acquire another company or go for a merger.
 Whether a company should go for a share buy-back, who should be a part of the board of members, who should head the board and other crucial decisions;

 - They appear with preemptive rights, which further means that the shareholder can refuse or reject any kind of newer shares which the company attempts to issue in the market.
-An essential aspect where common or voting shares are different than preferred shares is at times of bankruptcy or solvency.
+An essential aspect where common or voting shares are different from preferred shares is at times of bankruptcy or solvency.